Flip-sort and combinatorial aspects of pop-stack sorting: Worst-cases of flip-sort: permutations with high cost

 The main result of this section is the following theorem about the bandwidth of a permutation in $\imt{m}$.
 In terms of permutation diagrams, this theorem says that grey areas as in Figure~\ref{tab:ev1200} do not contain any points of respective diagrams.

 \begin{theorem} If $\tau=b_1b_2\ldots b_n \in \imtm$ (where $0 \leq m \leq n-1$), then we have $\di(\tau) \leq n-1-m$. \end{theorem}

 Notice that for $m=n-1$ we obtain that a permutation in $\imt{n-1}$ has $\di = 0$, and thus we recover Ungar's result mentioned above, $\imt{n-1}=\{\id\}$.
-The proof that we give is also a generalization of Ungar's proof of this special case.
+The proof that we give is also a generalization of Ungar's proof of this special case\footnote{Note that another perspective on Ungar's result can also be found in the recent work of Albert and Vatter~\cite{AlbertVatter2020}, inspired by Knuth's zero-one principle~\cite[Theorem Z of Section 5.3.4]{Knuth73}, and offering links with a nondeterministic sort. }.

 The proof of Theorem~\ref{thm:width} will follow from the following propositions.